Article Table Of Contents

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 56.4% to 1.4%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 55.8% to 2.4%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Guymon took the distinction of being the most Hispanic, while Skiatook was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Guymon took the distinction of being the most Hispanic or Latino, while Wagoner was the least Hispanic or Latino city.
+You can download the data here.

-There You Have It – Hispanic Populations Across Oklahoma
+There You Have It - Hispanic or Latino Populations Across Oklahoma

-If you’re looking for a breakdown of Hispanic populations across Oklahoma according to the most recent data, this is an accurate list.
+If you're looking for a breakdown of Latino populations across Oklahoma according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Oklahoma:
+If you're curious enough, here are the least Hispanic or Latino places in Oklahoma:

 Detailed List Of The Most Hispanic Cities In Oklahoma